 One of the metal parts of the pickup, and the nylon part that acts as a former for the wire, are detachable and may get lost.
 The Parts catalogue indicates these are 27H8215 for the 'Core', and 13H784 for the 'Loop-sleeve (nylon)'.
 Googling the first of those has a couple of suppliers describing it as a 'tachometer retaining strap', which doesn't seem to be the right thing, and they also give applicable dates from 64 to 76 and say it is also for the V8, both of which are clearly incorrect.
 But A-Head 4 Healeys converts that part number to 1S4150, which appears to be the complete assembly of metal and nylon parts, plus wire, washer and nut, at £22.
 Rimmer only has the first part, Moss both at £19 but without the washer and nut.
 (Image: A-Head 4 Healeys)

-The 68 to 72 RVI tach, with internal pickup, and male and female bullet connectors for the coil and ignition switch wires and the 12v spade in a cluster at the top.
+The 68 to 72 RVI 4" tach, with internal pickup, and male and female bullet connectors for the coil and ignition switch wires and the 12v spade in a cluster on the right.
 These seem to be smaller than the standard wiring bullets and connectors at 4.5mm as opposed to 5mm (Malc Gilliver).
-The pick-up 'in' wire from the ignition switch goes on the male bullet on the left, and the 'out' wire to the coil goes on the insulated female on the right.
-As before the earth wire goes under one of the knurled nuts securing the tach in the dash, the position for the gauge illumination lamp is on the left, and the insulated holder for the ignition warning lamp on the right.
-Photos: Peter Mayo
+The pick-up 'in' wire from the ignition switch goes on the male bullet above, and the 'out' wire to the coil goes on the insulated female below.
+As before the earth wire goes under one of the knurled nuts securing the tach in the dash.
+The position for the gauge illumination lamp is at the top, and the insulated holder for the ignition warning lamp is at the bottom: Photos: Peter Mayo

-Another version this time from a 1968 North American padded dash ...
+Another version this time an 80mm from a 1968 North American padded dash (the 'unleaded fuel only' fuel gauge seems to be from a 1975 or later car) ...

 ... this time with earth wires going to a spade spot-welded to the tach case instead of under one of the knurled screws.
 This type only has the night-time illumination in the gauge.
 Photos: Bill Mason